connorrothschild/bob-ross-art-gallery/README.md

-## A virtual art gallery of Bob Ross paintings.
+## A virtual art gallery of Bob Ross paintings

 Because we all deserve a bit of relaxation.